 EDU 512 Educational Psychology (3) This graduate course involves the study of teaching/learning processes.
 Students learn the nature of educational psychology and applications of major learning theories.
 They identify specific relations among learning and characteristics of learners, including cognitive, language psychosocial and moral development.
 Discussion centers on thinking skills, problem solving and motivation in the classroom.
 Students learn strategies used in assessment and evaluation of learning.
-Field experiences include 20 hours in an environment that matches the level of learners of the anticipated certification.
-A research paper is a requirement for this course.
-In this paper, a specific issue related to assessment will be examined.
+Field experiences include 20 hours in an environment that matches the desired level of anticipated certification.
+A research paper focused on a specific issue related to assessment is a requirement for this course.
 Appropriate use of instructional technology is integrated into instruction and pedagogy.